 - The flat or percentage fee: Companies will quote a flat or percentage fee to convert currencies.
-For example, $3.99 or 1 percent of the total amount converted.
+For example, $3.99 or 1 percent of the total amount exchanged.

 - Ways to send money: Ways to send money might include in-person, phone, online, and app.

-- Ways to receive/collect money: Ways to receive money might include bank account, online money account, and cash pickup.
+- Ways to receive/collect money: Ways to send/accept money might include bank account, online money account, and cash pickup.

 - Processing times: Processing times vary depending on how a transfer is funded, sent, and received.
 For online transfers, the process can take minutes to a few business days.

 - Transparency: Transparency refers to how transparent a company is regarding their exchange rates, fees, and processing times.
-Secondly, if the company provides a transfer calculator/transaction estimator and does not force a user to create an account or submit a transfer before getting details.
+For example, the company provides a transfer calculator/transaction estimator and does not force a user to create an account or submit a payment before getting details.

 - Tracking: Tracking methods might include SMS/mobile notification, email notification, account activity/status, and customer support.

-- Currencies: currencies matter to the point that the currencies you need are supported.
+- Currencies: currencies matter to the point that the currency or currencies you need are supported.